Digital and Studio Arts

 Facilities include spacious and well lit design studios; a central critique space; and a gallery for exhibiting work by students, faculty and noteworthy outside artists.

-Media and Fine Arts
+Digital and Studio Arts

 Contact Information Program Director: Walter Skiba